SpivEgin/devenv/source/django-jet/CONTRIBUTING.rst

 Contributing
 ============

-The Legion Market JET is open-source and every member of the community can contribute to it.
-We are happy to see patches and improvements with The Legion Market JET.
+TLM JET is open-source and every member of the community can contribute to it.
+We are happy to see patches and improvements with TLM JET.
 But please keep in mind that there are some guidelines you should follow.

 .. _requirements: